World In Paris

 Self-Guided Day Trip to Château de Vaux-le- Vicomte

 By Train + Shuttle.
 Take the train at Paris Gare de l’Est, line P, to Verneuil l’Etang train station.
 At the train station exit, there is a shuttle bus to the château (1 hr ride in total).
+Click here to buy your tickets to Château de Vaux-le-Vicomte.

 Château de Vaux-le-Vicomte with a Guided Tour

-Château de Marly
+8. Château de Marly

-Château de Marly is another of the royal castles near Paris.
-This small château located in the commune of Marly-le-Roi was the weekend residence of King Louis XIV, more intimate than Versailles and far from the court etiquette.
+Château de Marly is another of the royal castles around Paris.
+This small Château located in the commune of Marly-le-Roi was the weekend residence of King Louis XIV, more intimate than Versailles and far from the court etiquette.
 Only a few people had the honor to be the King’s guests in Marly, and they were appointed directly by the King a few days before the departure.

-The château was destroyed during the French Revolution, and today there’s not much left apart from the foundations.
-However, the park surrounding the château has been restored with its waterways, lawns, and sculptures, so it is still a beautiful half-day trip from Paris.
+This French Château near Paris was destroyed during the French Revolution, and today there’s not much left apart from the foundations.
+However, the park surrounding the Château has been restored with its waterways, lawns, and sculptures, so it is still a beautiful half-day trip from Paris.

-The famous Marly Horses that you can see today at Louvre Museum, were located at the entrance of the Château.
+The famous Marly Horses that you can see today at Louvre Museum were located at the entrance of the Château.

 Self-Guided Day Trip to Château de Marly

-Chateau de Montecristo
+9. Château de Montecristo

-The Château de Montecristo consists of a compact building in Renaissance style and with entirely carved facades.
-The chàteau is surrounded by an English-style garden adorned with caves, waterfalls, and grooves.
+The Château de Montecristo consists of a compact building in Renaissance style with entirely carved facades.
+The Château is surrounded by an English-style garden adorned with caves, waterfalls, and grooves.
 For his study, the author asked his architect for a Gothic pavilion surrounded by water.

 Self-Guided Day Trip to Château de Montecristo

-Château de La Roche-Guyon
+10. Château de La Roche-Guyon

 Château de La Roche-Guyon is one of the most intriguing castles near Paris.
-It was built in the 12th century at the summit of a steep promontory to control the Seine river crossing, and one of the routes to and from Normandy.
+It was built in the 12th century at the summit of a steep promontory to control the Seine River crossing and one of the routes to and from Normandy.
 In the mid-13th century, a fortified manor house (the château-bas or lower château) was added.

-Over the centuries, the château changed family-owners many times, and it was also renovated and extended.
+Over the centuries, the Château changed family owners many times, and it was also renovated and extended.
 The last major renovation happened in the 18th century when the eastern rampart was pierced to add a baroque monumental entrance.

 The visit to the Château de La Roche-Guyon provides an incredible journey back in time.
-Apart from the 12th-century medieval château and keep, there is a troglodyte chapel and some bunkers built by the Germans during the Second World War.
-The town itself is worth the trip: La Roche Guyon is one of the most beautiful small towns near Paris and the only town in the Ile-de-France region with the label ‘Most beautiful villages in France.’
+Apart from the 12th-century medieval Château and keep, there is a troglodyte chapel and some bunkers built by the Germans during the Second World War.
+The town itself is worth the trip: La Roche Guyon is one of the most beautiful small towns near Paris and the only town in the Ile-de-France region with the label “Most beautiful villages in France.”

 Self-Guided Day Trip to La Roche-Guyon